 Hangcha Australia provides a series of reach trucks, available in stand-on and sit-down models for fast pallet moves and precise pallet control in high-density warehouses.
 As a part of the narrow aisle forklift, the reach truck offers stable lifting, smooth operation and accurate handling.
-Our reach truck’s loading capacity is from 1,000 kg to 2,500 kg with a lifting height up to 13 m.
+Our reach truck’s loading capacity is up to 3.0t with a lifting height up to 13 m.
 They are great helpers to maintain efficient workflow in tight working environments.
 Remember to do minimum working aisle condition checks to confirm if the model you select will be able to operate in your working aisles.
 For detailed information, click the reach truck selection guideline.

 Here you can send us an inquiry concerning general questions about Hangcha.